Available on: Personal* Standard Advanced Enterprise

 Keyboard Controls

-- Left/Right Arrow keys: rewind and forward
+- Left/Right arrow keys: rewind and forward

 - M: toggle mute

-- F: toggle full screen
+- F: toggle full screen (video only)

 - Esc: close full screen or close preview player